Author – Likhitha Krishnan

 The ideal way to keep the pests in check is to avoid them from entering your home.
 Food, water, contamination and garbage are the baits for most insects and pests.
 Your first step towards a natural pest control method is to locate their common entry points and cover them.
 Pest control companies such as Crazylegs San Francisco utilize a concept called ‘Integrated Pest Management’, which is a common-sense approach that combines prevention with traditional applications of effective pesticides.

 List of natural pest control methods at home

 The most familiar pest-guests to our kitchens are ants.
 How can we arrest their advances here?
 Keeping a clean and neat kitchen area is the initial preparation ground to prevent ants.
 Make sure there are no crumbs or stains of food blemishing the ground.
 Tightly enclose the sugar and honey containers.
 Then bring in the below in your play:

-- Majority of ants have natural distaste for cucumber.
+- Most ants have a natural distaste for cucumber.
 Set these at entry points.
 Lemon juice, tea bags and coffee powder can also bring out the same result.

 - Keep a night lamp or LED light switched on for two to three nights to disturb routine activities.

 - Keep them away from your pet’s food bowls by moping the floor with hot and soapy water.
 This will wipe away the ant’s trail (they leave a scented trail for other ants to follow).
 You can also place the bowl in a shallow pan of soapy water.